Milne-Edwards's sifaka: Locomotion

 The arboreal lifestyle of P. edwardsi demands high coordination, a well-developed grip, and considerable acrobatics.
 This lemur moves by vertical clinging and leaping, meaning it maintains an upright position leaping from tree trunk to tree trunk and moving along branches.
 It leaping between trees, the Milne-Edwards's sifaka performs a 180 degree twist in midair so that it is facing the incoming landing target.
 Primarily movements of the arms but also those of the tail are used to adjust the body's rotation and stability on the fly.
 When landing, the Milne-Edwards's sifaka swings its tail and outstretched forearms downward to help keep the body forward much like a long-jumper.
 It hands hind legs first.
 The tail and one arm is flung forward turing takeoff.

 Milne-Edwards's sifakas can probably leap between 8 and 10 m.
 The lemur rarely descends from the relative safety of the canopy, so spends little time on the ground.
 P. edwardsi will solely use trees to traverse its habitat, however if forced to cross open area like roads it will use a bipedal sideways hop.

 The Milne-Edwards's sifaka can hang from its hind legs upside-down.

 The sifaka practices climbing and leaping in its infancy when it ventures from its mother's back.
 It is not uncommon for infant lemurs to fall, whereupon the mother quickly comes to the infant's assistance.
-Adult lemurs typically don't fall although they may occasionally lose their grip if the bark of the tree shears off from beneath their fingers.
+Adult lemurs typically do not fall although they may occasionally lose their grip if the bark of the tree shears off from beneath their fingers.
 Lemurs may carry food while they travel in their hands, though they prefer to place the objects in their mouth.